igoravelli/brazilian_soccer_championship_analysis/README.md

 1. Data Selection
 2. Data Manipulation
-3. Data Analysis and Vizualization
+3. Data Analysis and Visualization

 <br>

 # 1. Data Selection <br>
 The first step consisted of selecting the datasets to be used in the project.
-The ones we choose are available [here](https://www.kaggle.com/datasets/adaoduque/campeonato-brasileiro-de-futebol).
+The ones we chose are available [here](https://www.kaggle.com/datasets/adaoduque/campeonato-brasileiro-de-futebol).
 After the dataset was selected, it was loaded into Google Sheets for a preliminary verification of data quality and to ensure uniform formatting.

-With the initials adjustments done, the tables were lodaded into BigQuery as "raw" tables (bronze layer) to begin the massive transformations.
+With the initial adjustments done, the tables were loaded into BigQuery as "raw" tables (bronze layer) to begin the massive transformations.

 <br>